tarrare2/SwamPy/README.md

 ### Instructions:
 1. Put the script/executable in a chosen folder then run it.
-   * If you're using the script, pip install the modules in requirements.txt (and if you want to use the local API put the crocAPI in a folder called 'mangrove', inside the mangrove folder put the roms.db file in a folder called 'db'.)
+   * If you're using the script, pip install the modules in requirements.txt (and if you want to use the local API: put the crocAPI in a folder called 'mangrove', inside the mangrove folder make a folder called 'db', place the roms.db file in db/) (if you want to use pkg2zip: make a folder called 'pkg2zip' and place the pkg2zip EXE/ELF in this folder)
 2. If you want to use the local server, open up the settings and click configure.
 Once you've chosen the host and port, start the server.
 You can also choose to start it automatically next time.
 3. Select platforms and regions, if any.
 Type keywords in the search bar, if any.
 Press enter or click the Search button.
 4. If there are results, the cover art will be shown if it's available, otherwise the Croc will be shown.